Infection control guide for Boligmesse

-- Cough in the elbow hook or in a paper that is thrown away.
+- Cough in the elbow hook or in a paper that is thrown away after use.
 Wash hands afterwards.

 The new coronavirus (SARS-CoV-2) is easily removed by manual cleaning with water and regular cleaning agents.
 The virus can survive on surfaces from hours to days, depending on the type of surface, temperature, sunlight and other factors.
 Therefore, thorough and frequent cleaning is important to prevent infection.